-The Company advanced its growth strategy with the acquisition of Marketing Impact in April 2022.
-This acquisition (as described under "Acquisitions" in this MD&A) is the first completed by Decisive since 2019.
-Thus, it is an important milestone in executing on Decisive's buy, build, and hold business model and demonstrates the Company's ongoing commitment to its shareholders continue to to grow the business through acquisition.
+The Company has advanced its growth strategy with two acquisitions completed to date in 2022: Marketing Impact in April 2022 and ACR in October 2022.
+Marketing Impact was a platform acquisition into a new industry for the Group, while ACR was Decisive's first add-on acquisition into an industry in which it has previously invested.
+These acquisitions (as described under "Acquisitions" in this MD&A) are the first completed by Decisive since 2019.
+Thus, they are important milestones in executing on Decisive's buy, build, and hold business model and demonstrates the Company's ongoing commitment to its shareholders to continue to grow the business through acquisition.